A Narrative History of Taipei International Church (TIC)

-During the summer of 1957, just eight years after Generalissimo Chiang Kai-shek, and his Republic of China government and military retreated from Mainland China to take up a position of exile in Taiwan, there was an expatriate English-speaking community in Taipei.
-Not large, 20-30 families perhaps, it was comprised mostly of American Protestant missionaries, with some diplomatic and foreign military personnel, a few English-speaking overseas Chinese, and a small number of expatriate businessmen.
-Though there were U.S. military chapel worship services in English, the military and civilian communities were very separate entities in those days, so the need for an English-language worship program became a growing concern.
+It was the summer of 1957, just eight years after Generalissimo Chiang Kai-shek and his Republic of China government and military retreated from Mainland China to take up a position of exile in Taiwan.
+There was a small expatriate English-speaking community in Taipei made up of American Protestant missionaries, some diplomatic and military personnel, a few English-speaking Chinese and a small number of expatriate business persons.

-Most of all, and most importantly, TIC has for fifty years been a place at which the love of Jesus Christ has been shared on an individual and person to person basis with those around us, every hour, of every day, of every year.
+Most of all, and most importantly, TIC has for two-thirds of a century been a place where the love of Jesus Christ has been shared personally with friends, family members and colleagues, every hour of every day throughout every year.

 To God be the glory, great things he has done!